singularityhub/container-tree/docs/_docs/getting-started/index.md

  - Different [classes]({{ site.url }}{{ site.baseurl }}/getting-started/classes/) of container trees.
  - Using the [client]({{ site.url }}{{ site.baseurl }}/getting-started/classes/) to quickly generate trees.
+ - A [writeup](https://vsoch.github.io/2018/container-tree/) in 2018 when the library started development.

 ## Licenses